uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 project includes the specification for several development images as well as a pared down runtime-only image.

-The software design is imperfect - it is a work in progress and stems from the organic growth of the project spanning 30+ years of development by research scientists, graduate students and programmers.
+The software design is a work in progress and stems from the organic growth of the project spanning 30+ years of development by research scientists, graduate students and programmers.
 Recent years have seen an increased effort to apply professional software development practices such as